KhaledSharif/robot-transformers/README.md

 In the ALOHA `TransferCubeTask`, the right arm of a robot needs to pick up a red cube and place it inside the gripper of the left arm.

-View my training & evaluation graphs: https://api.wandb.ai/links/kldsrforg/fzmcvzc7
+View my training & evaluation graphs:

+- For the [Transfer Cube](https://api.wandb.ai/links/kldsrforg/wct96xoe) task (single object)

+- For the [Insertion](https://api.wandb.ai/links/kldsrforg/f8ldnf3z) task (two objects)

 ---